Mohammadimh76/image-caption-generator-pytorch/README.md

 This project aims to develop an AI-powered system capable of generating descriptive text for images.
 Given an image as input, the system will analyze its content and produce a meaningful and contextually relevant textual description as output.

-The task, known as image captioning, is a complex challenge that combines computer vision and natural language processing (NLP).
+The task, known as image captioning, is a complex challenge that lies at the intersection of computer vision and natural language processing (NLP).
 The system must not only recognize objects, actions, and scenes within an image but also structure this information into a fluent, human-like description.

-To accomplish this, we will utilize state-of-the-art deep learning models, integrating convolutional neural networks (CNNs) for extracting visual features and recurrent neural networks (RNNs) or transformer-based architectures for text generation.
-This approach will enable the system to understand the visual elements of an image and translate them into a coherent narrative.
+### Approach: The Encoder-Decoder Framework

-The project is structured into four key phases:
+Most image captioning systems follow an encoder-decoder framework.
+In this approach, an image is first processed by an encoder, which converts it into a feature vector representing its key visual elements.
+Then, a decoder takes this feature vector and generates a sequence of words, forming a meaningful textual description of the image.

 ### Project Phases
 <b>Phase 1 – Backend Development</b>